XMAMan/RigidBodyPhysicsExamples/readme.md

 	{
 		InitializeComponent();

 		 //Attention: The following must be added to the JumpingStick.csproj so that you can
-		//use the GraphicPanel2D-object: <UseWindowsForms>true</UseWindowsForms>
+ 		 //use the DrawingPanel-object: <UseWindowsForms>true</UseWindowsForms>
-		var panel = new GraphicPanel2D() { Width = 100, Height = 100, Mode = Mode2D.OpenGL_Version_3_0 };
+		 var panel = new DrawingPanel.DrawingPanel(100, 100);
-		this.graphicControlBorder.Child = new GraphicControl(panel); //The GraphicPanel2D-object is used by the view and viewmodel
+		 this.graphicControlBorder.Child = new DrawingPanel.GraphicControl(panel); //The DrawingPanel-object is used by the view and viewmodel

-		this.DataContext = new ViewModel(panel); //the GraphicPanel2D-object is used by the viewmodel to send drawing commands }
+		 this.DataContext = new ViewModel(panel); //the DrawingPanel-object is used by the viewmodel to send drawing commands

+	}

 	private void Window_Loaded(object sender, RoutedEventArgs e)